Saccharomyces boulardii

 2

-Pooled across 21 RCTs.
+Pooled across 21 clinical trials.

 S. boulardii reduced recurrent C. difficile by ~53% (RR 0.47) when added to vancomycin or metronidazole.
 Modest evidence; some inconsistency across trials.
-Note: modern CDAD landscape includes fidaxomicin (Dificid), bezlotoxumab (Zinplava), and FECAL MICROBIOTA TRANSPLANTATION (FMT) for recurrent CDAD — much stronger than probiotic evidence.
+Note: modern CDAD landscape includes fidaxomicin (Dificid), bezlotoxumab (Zinplava), and fecal microbiota transplantation (FMT) for recurrent CDAD — much stronger than probiotic evidence.

 3